 Why did you make your home in Sosua?

-I love Sosua for the walkable living conditions and this peaceful beach lifestyle and views never get old.
+I love Sosua for the walkable living conditions.
+The peaceful beach lifestyle and views never get old.

 Why do you think this organization is needed?